-- Requiring all non-essential computers to be switched off when not in use; and - Switching off the use of screen savers. - b.
-The applicant/licence holder must have and implement a policy to run regular updates and diagnostics to ensure all digital devices continue to function efficiently and effectively. - c.
-The applicant/ licence holder must have a programme in place to monitor, implement and review the policies and procedures on a regular basis and report to The Trust on the implementation of the policy on an annual basis.
+- а.
+The applicant/licence holder must have and implement effective policies and procedures to minimise the energy use associated with the use of digital devices, this could include but is not limited to: - Active power management systems; • - Standardised activated energy-saving modes on computers (sleep and hibernation modes); - Requiring all non-essential computers to be switched off when not in use; and - Switching off the use of screen savers. - b.
+The applicant/licence holder must have and implement a policy to run regular updates and diagnostics to ensure all digital devices continue to function efficiently and effectively. - The applicant/licence holder must have a programme in place to monitor, implement and review c. the policies and procedures on a regular basis and report to The Trust on the implementation of the policy on an annual basis.